kirscheeh/classificationBenchmark/protocol/protocol.md

 ## Tools
 The detailed commands for the classifcation and postprocessing of the outputs can be seen in [Snakefile](../Snakefile), the detailed commands for database construction are saved in [Snakefile_DB](../Snakefile_DB). <br>

-- first everything with their own databases --> default
-- then custom database based on refseq bacteria and fungi found in HERE_PATH
+Every tool is used on two different databases: The default database describes the databases or indices provided by the tool.
+The custom database for each tool is based on the same sequences: The refseq sequences for bacteria and fungi downloaded from [NCBI](!!!
+Link einfügen) as of ??/??/??.
+For the protein tools, the bacterial proteome sequences from HERE!!! are used, the fungal sequences are downloaded from [NCBI](Link!!!) as of ??/??/??.
 ### Classification
 |     Tool     |   Version  |   Type  |         Approach        |Default Database| Reference                                 |
 |:------------:|:----------:|:-------:|:-----------------------:|:--------------:|:-----------------------------------------:|